radumarias/rencfs-desktop/README.md

 stable release.
 > It's mostly ideal for experimental and learning projects.
 It serves as a reference app for a GUI for `rencfs`.**

-Currently is working only on Linux, with plans to support macOS and Windows, Android and iOS in the future.
+Currently, it is working only on Linux, with plans to support macOS and Windows, Android and iOS in the future.
+Check out [rencfs-kotlin](https://github.com/radumarias/rencfs-kotlin) for the Kotlin Multiplatform app that is build ready for desktop operating systems and Android.

 It uses:
 - [egui](https://crates.io/crates/egui) with [eframe](https://crates.io/crates/eframe) for GUI